Robert Blyth Greig: Career

 In 1905, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir John Arthur Thomson, David James Hamilton, Robert Patrick Wright and Douglas Alston Gilchrist.
 He served as Vice President of the Society from 1924 to 1927.
 He served as a Commissioner on the Scottish Board of Agriculture from 1912.
 In 1921, he succeeded Sir Robert Wright as Chairman.

 In the First World War he served as a Staff Captain in the Royal Scots and saw action in France in 1916 and 1917, being awarded an MC in the 1917 New Year Honours.
-He was created a Knight Bachelor in 1919.
+He was created a Knight Bachelor in the 1919 New Year Honours.
 He received honorary doctorates from St Andrews University (LLD) and South Africa (DSc).

 In 1937, he was appointed a Director of the London, Midland and Scottish Railway Company.
 He was also a Director of the Dundalk, Newry and Greenore Railway Company, and the Scottish Motor Traction Company.

 In later life, he lived at "The Shaws" (10) Barton Avenue West in western Edinburgh.
 The house is a large detached Arts and Crafts villa set in substantial gardens, and is now a category B listed building.